 There’s little reason to doubt the account by Woodhall.
 Jarrolds of London was a reputable publisher with dozens of respected authors.
 John Gilbert Bohun Lynch, celebrated journalist and biographer of essayist, Max Beerbohm wrote for them, as did Sir Henry Lytton, Donald Featherstone (editor of the War Game Digest), Mi6 officers Henry Landau, Baroness Carla Jenssen (society girl and former spy), J. C.Lawson and Marthe Cnockaert (Belgian spy recognised for her work by Field Marshal Sir Douglas Haig and whose 2-page foreword was written by Winston Churchill) They were also the first to publish Black Beauty.

 What reason do we have to dismiss Woodhall’s first-hand encounter with Percy Toplis, a man who had faded from the news some ten years before?
-The detective’s military records back-up his claims that he was enlisted into the 1st Scottish Rifles (Cameronians) in August 1914, seconded to the Intelligence Corps before eventually being transferred to the Military Foot Police during the period in which the army was rounding-up deserters in and around Etaples (he was also recalled to handle recruitment at the War Office in July 1939).
+The detective’s military records back-up his claims that Woodhall was enlisted into the 1st Scottish Rifles (Cameronians) in August 1914, transferred to the Military Intelligence Corps before eventually being seconded to the Military Foot Police during the period in which the army was rounding-up deserters in and around Etaples (he was also recalled to handle recruitment at the War Office in July 1939).

-The War Chapters of Woodhall’s book can be read in full at the links below (a PDF document).
+The War Chapters of Woodhall’s book can be read in full at the links below (two PDF documents).
 The chapter on Toplis is Chapter III, ‘Military Ishmaels’ (page 143).
-It is, however, worth reading in full.
+It is, however, worth reading in full to understand the full scope of Woodhalls concerns about Toplis (the chapter on ‘Peter the Painter’ and the ‘Jules Bonnot’ Motor Bandits is especially revealing).
+Whether ot not Toplis was a ‘ringleader’ is another matter.

 Republished by Mellifont (1937)